melange-re/melange-re.github.io/docs/melange-book/celsius-converter-exception.md

 ```

 Inside the `input`'s `onChange` handler, we get the event target using
-`ReactEvent.Form.target`, which has the type `ReactEvent.Form.t => {.. }`.
+`ReactEvent.Form.target`, which has the type `ReactEvent.Form.t => {_.. }`.
 What
-is `{.. }`?
-It's an object whose fields aren't well-defined (is there a specific
+is `{_.. }`?
+It's shorthand for a [Js.t
-term for this?), pretty much the same as a JavaScript object.
-In OCaml, we use
+object](../communicate-with-javascript.md#using-jst-objects), a polymorphic
-`##` operator to access fields on an object.
-Be careful when using objects, as
+object whose fields aren't well-defined.
+In OCaml, we use the `##` operator to
-it subverts OCaml's type system.
-We could write
+access fields on an object.
+Be careful when using objects, as it subverts
-`ReactEvent.Form.target(evt)##value + 1`, treating it as if it were an integer,
+OCaml's type system.
+We could write `ReactEvent.Form.target(evt)##value + 1`,
-and we wouldn't get a compilation error.
+treating it as if it were an integer, and the compiler wouldn't complain.

 It's a good idea to put functions that return objects into type-annotated helper
 functions.
 For example: